jmsaavedrar/siamese_networks/README.md

 ## Test the trained model
 We will apply similarity search to test the trained encoder.
 To this end, we can use the [sim_search project](https://github.com/jmsaavedrar/siamese_networks).
 Then apply the folowing steps:

  1. Download the [testing images](https://www.dropbox.com/scl/fi/qb50cb9lw1umxd5loeb3v/images_for_test.zip?rlkey=o2jbn08ozj5iwgnfc9o9phl32&dl=0).
-The dataset containg two parallel folders (right and left).
+The dataset contains two parallel folders (right and left).
  2. Generate two files,  one with the files in the folder **right** and the other with those in the **left**.
- 3.
+ 3. Run
 	python ssearch.py
 		-config <SIAMESE_NETWORK FOLDER>config/look.ini
 		-catalog <FILE WITH CATALOG IMAGES>